siemens/embb/doc/tutorial/tutorial.template.md

     \\\inputlistingsnippet{../examples/mtapi/mtapi_c_plugin.cc:mtapi_c_plugin_action_create}

 The job handle can now be obtained the normal MTAPI way.
-The fact that there is a plugin working behind the scenes is transparent by now:
+The fact that there is a plugin working behind the scenes is transparent:

     \\\inputlistingsnippet{../examples/mtapi/mtapi_c_plugin.cc:mtapi_c_plugin_get_job}

-Using the job handle tasks can be started like normal MTAPI tasks:
+Using the job handle, tasks can be started like normal MTAPI tasks:

     \\\inputlistingsnippet{../examples/mtapi/mtapi_c_plugin.cc:mtapi_c_plugin_task_do_start}

-This call will lead to the invocation of then `plugin_task_start` callback function, where the plugin implementor is responsible for bringing the task to execution.
+This call will lead to the invocation of the `plugin_task_start` callback function, where the plugin implementor is responsible for bringing the task to execution.

 #### Network

 The MTAPI network plugin provides a means to distribute tasks over a TCP/IP network.
-As an example the following vector addition action is used:
+As an example, the following vector addition action is used:

     \\\inputlistingsnippet{../examples/mtapi/mtapi_c_network.cc:mtapi_network_c_action_function}

-It adds two float vectors and a float from node local data and writes the result into the result float vector.
-In the example code the vectors will hold `kElements` floats each.
+It adds two float vectors and a float from node local data, and writes the result into the result float vector.
+In the example, code the vectors will hold `kElements` floats each.

 To use the network plugin, its header file needs to be included first: